-The Sheriff’s Office ensures the safety of 33 judges and 42 courtrooms in the Fairfax County Courthouse and the thousands of people who visit the courthouse each business day.
-In addition, the Sheriff's Office provides security for courts in the towns of Vienna and Herndon and the City of Fairfax.
+The Sheriff’s Office ensures the safety of 32 judges and 42 courtrooms in the Fairfax County Courthouse and the thousands of people who visit the Courthouse each business day.
+In addition, the Sheriff's Office provides security for courts in the Towns of Vienna and Herndon and the City of Fairfax.

 Courthouse Visitors and Attorneys